kyma-project/kyma/docs/getting-started/04-expose-microservice.md

     - Enter `orders-service` as **Hostname** to indicate the host on which you want to expose your Service.

-    - Select `orders-service (port: 80)` from the drop-down list in the **Service** column to indicate the Service name for which you want to create the API Rule.
+    - From the drop-down list in the **Service** column, select `orders-service (port: 80)` to indicate the Service name for which you want to create the API Rule.

-4. In the **Access strategies** section, leave only the `GET` and `POST` methods marked and the `noop` handler selected.
+4. In the **Access strategies** section, leave only the `GET` and `POST` methods checked and the `noop` handler selected.
 This way you will be able to send the orders to the Service and retrieve orders from it without any token.

 5. Select **Create** to confirm the changes.

-    The message will appear on the screen confirming the changes were saved.
+    A message will appear on the screen confirming the changes were saved.

-6. In the API Rule's details view that opens up automatically, check if the API Rule status is `OK`.
+6. In the API Rule's details view that opens up automatically, check that the API Rule status is `OK`.
 See if you can access the Service by selecting the HTTPS link under **Host** and adding the `/orders` endpoint at the end of it.

-> **NOTE:** For the whole list of endpoints available in the service, see its [OpenAPI specification](./assets/orders-service-openapi.yaml).
+> **NOTE:** For the whole list of endpoints available in the Service, see its [OpenAPI specification](./assets/orders-service-openapi.yaml).

 </details>
 </div>